Hemanth-Gowda23/FARMER_GO/README.md

-increase his annual growth and earn more, we offer service to farmers regarding cultivation of crops fertilizers,and disease detail method of cureto be used etc.i.e. pesticides to be used and even suggestions regarding modern Techniques for cultivation ,usage of biofertilizers,can obtain best crop cultivation in recent history of the region etc. Our android application “Techno Agri” will support all the smart phones on android.
-It focuses on suggest them the most suitable crop geographically and even with the required fertilizers,pestisides,herbicide throughout their work simultaneously calculating and providing predicted growth of the selected crop in their farm.
+increase his annual growth and earn more, we offer service to farmers regarding cultivation of crops fertilizers,and disease detail method of cureto be used etc.i.e. pesticides to be used and even suggestions regarding modern